 \section{A Primer on Algorithmic Methods}

-Algorithmic information theory (AIT) originates \cite{solomonoff1964formal, Kolmogorov1965, chaitin1966length} from the amalgamation of Shannon's theory of information \cite{shannon} and Turing's theory of computation \cite{turing37}.
+Algorithmic information theory (AIT) \cite{solomonoff1964formal, Kolmogorov1965, chaitin1966length} is the mergence of Shannon's theory of information \cite{shannon} and Turing's theory of computation \cite{turing37}.
 Introduced in his seminal paper titled ``A Mathematical Theory of Communication'', Shannon's theory concerns the ability to communicate a message that comes from a random source of symbols.
-The randomness, formalized in the probabilistic setting, represents ignorance, or unpredictability, of the symbols to come.
+In this context, the randomness is formalized in the probabilistic setting, and represents ignorance or unpredictability of the symbols to come.
 The entropy is then a functional on the underlying distribution that quantifies an optimal compression of the message.
 Concretely, this underlying distribution is often estimated through the observed biases in the frequency of the sequences of symbols to transmit.
 However, noticing such biases is only a single way to compress a message.
-For instance, if Alice were to communicate the~$10^{10}$ first digits of~$\pi$ to Bob, a pragmatic application of Shannon's information theory would be of no help since the frequencies of the symbols to transmit is uniform (if~$\pi$ is normal, which it is conjectured to be).
+For instance, if Alice were to communicate the~$10^{10}$ first digits of~$\pi$ to Bob, a pragmatic application of Shannon's information theory would be of no help since the frequencies of the symbols to transmit are uniform (if~$\pi$ is normal, which it is conjectured to be).
 However, Alice could simply transmit:

 Bob then understands the received message as an instruction that he runs on a universal computing device to obtain the desired message.
 Equipping information theory with universal computation enables message compression by all possible (computable) means --- and not just via statistical biases.
 As we will see, the length of the best compression of a message is a natural measure of the information contained in the message.